 “I don’t know.”
 His shoulders slumped and he blinked slowly as though he had not slept in days.
-“How would you feel about that?”
+“How do you feel about that?”

-“My mother says my dad won’t like finding you here so you have to go away but I will miss you Charley when you do.”
+“My mother says my dad won’t like finding you here so you have to leave but I will miss you Charley when you do.”

 “I will miss you too Victoria,” he replied glumly.

-They disappeared around the front of the home and Barnaby could not make out further what they said.
+They disappeared around the front of the home and Levi and their conversation faded with them.

-The air warmed suddenly and the light faded however the sun wasn’t setting.
-The sun’s rays were beginning to rise up the base of the trees as though God had rewound the day to the moment of dawn.
-Barnaby knew this was not the same day though.
+The air warmed and the light faded.
+The sun’s rays slid up the base of the trees as though God had rewound the day to the moment of dawn.
+Levi knew this was not the same day though.
 The curtains had closed on an act he watched and then re-opened to reveal a new setting and new scenery.

 Arguing commenced again within the house but not one sided this time.
-A man argued with the commanding officer but the shouts were too muffled for Barnaby to understand what they said.
-A gun shot split the air and Barnaby jumped.
-He moved closer and hid behind a large tree and listened to the continued screaming.
+A man fought with the commanding officer.
+A gun shot split the air and Levi jumped.
+He hid behind a large tree and listened to the continued screaming.

-The little girl burst from around the corner of the house just as a shriek sounded from within the home.
-She ran the best she could on her little legs and sobbed like a punished child.
-She stumbled through the trees right past Barnaby.
-He first thought to grab and shelter the child but he knew this would make her more hysterical so he let her run and decided to follow at a distance and approach her when she had calmed down.
+The little girl burst from around the corner of the house and sobbed like a punished child just as a shriek sounded from within the home.
+She stumbled through the trees right past Levi.
+He first thought to grab and shelter the child but he knew this would frighten her so he let her run.
+He followed at a distance and would approach her once she had calmed down.

-Loud booms began to shake the air and the cicadas and bats stopped calling.
-Barnaby cowered low to the ground and looked to the sky.
+Loud booms shook the air and the cicadas and bats stopped calling.
+Levi cowered low to the ground.
 The sound reminded him of the fireworks his county usually shot off on July fourth.
 He assumed the world outside must be continuing onward normally but fireworks did not make sense to him at this early point of the day.
-More thunderous booms in the distance reverberated through the trees and Charley ran to the edge of the house from whence the sounds came and listened.
-His eyes were wide with panic.
+More thunderous booms in the distance reverberated through the trees and Charley, eyes wide with panic, ran to the edge of the house from whence the sounds came and listened.

 “Victoria!” he shouted again.